The 10 most popular James Bond movie theme songs, according to UK chart placings

 It was Scotland’s Sean Connery who was the original Bond, playing the British spy for the fist time in Dr No in 1962.

-In the intervening seven decades the films have remained hugely popular, as have the theme songs that are traditionally played in full over lush opening credits.
+In the intervening six decades the films have remained hugely popular, as have the theme songs that are traditionally played in full over lush opening credits.

 Many famous voices have taken their turn in singing a Bond theme, from Tom Jones and Louis Armstrong in the earlier films, to Billie Eilish and Madonna in more recent years.